ramekstrom/ramekstrom.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 My name is Ram Ekstrom and I am a fourth year PhD candidate at the University of Michigan.
-My advisor is <a href="https://dept.math.lsa.umich.edu/~smdbackr/">Stephen DeBacker</a> and I like to think about p-adic reductive groups, harmonic analysis, and Bruhat-Tits theory.
+My advisor is <a href="https://dept.math.lsa.umich.edu/~smdbackr/">Stephen DeBacker</a> and I like to think about $p$-adic reductive groups, harmonic analysis, and Bruhat-Tits theory.

 I obtained my M.Sc through the <a href="https://lsa.umich.edu/math/graduates/GraduateStudentHandbook/the-marjorie-lee-browne-scholars-program.html">Marjorie Lee Browne Scholars Program</a> in 2022.
 Before that I was an undergraduate at the <a href="https://www.colorado.edu/math/">University of Colorado</a>.